gctools-outilsgc/aurora-website/src/docs/en/overview/introduction.md

 # Introduction

-We created Aurora design system to standardize the visual language and user experience of the Digital Collaboration Division’s online applications and tools.
+We created Aurora design system to standardize the visual language and user experience of the Digital Enablement Division’s online applications and tools.

 Aurora was built by a multi-disciplinary team of developers, designers, UX researchers, writers and data scientists.
 Combining the expertise of all of these roles allowed us to create a design system with a wide range of elements.